l3miage-tranq/InterAACtionPlayer/README.md

 When that's done, head over to the [Spotify dashboard](https://developer.spotify.com/dashboard/applications) page.
 Once it's done, follow the steps below to set up the API :
 1. Create an app on the Spotify dashboard;
-2. Copy the Client ID key and Client Secret key and store their somewhere safe;
+2. Copy the Client ID key and Client Secret key and store them somewhere safe;
 3. Click on the Edit Settings button, then write on Website the url where your application run;
 4. In Edit Settings, create 2 Redirect URIs, your_application_url/home  and your_application_url/playlist (copy that 2 url somewhere);

 Now you can save the settings, and put your key and url in ProjectMultimedia -> projects -> spotify -> src -> app -> services -> global.service.ts (line 8 to 11).
+With that done, you can use the Spotify API.

 ## Deezer API